Trusted WordPress tutorials, when you need them most.

 How to Display the Total Number of Comments in WordPress

 Comments are one of the most significant ways users engage with your blog content.
-By showing off the total comment count, you can encourage more people to join the conversation.
+By showing off the total comment count on your WordPress site, you can encourage more people to join the conversation.

-In this article, we will show you how to easily display the total number of comments on your WordPress website.
+In this article, we’ll show you how to easily display the total number of comments on your WordPress website using our favorite techniques.

 How to display total number of comments in WordPress